 Melanin is the coloured pigment in our skins.
 When skin is exposed to sunlight, more melanin is produced to help protect the skin against the UV rays.
 This makes the skin darker - what people refer to as a suntan.
 Although melanin stops your skin burning so easily, it does not prevent the harmful effects of UV rays.

 Most skin cancers are caused by too much exposure to the sun.
 This includes both the non-melanoma type of skin cancer, and the melanoma type of skin cancer.
-Non melanoma skin cancers include basal cell carcinomas and squamous cell carcinomas.
-(See the separate leaflets Skin Cancer - Melanoma and Skin Cancer - Non-melanoma for more information.)
+Non-melanoma skin cancers include basal cell carcinomas and squamous cell carcinomas.
+See the leaflets Skin Cancer (Melanoma) and Skin Cancer (Non-melanoma) for more information.

 Sun damage can also cause other skin problems to develop.
 For example, it can cause premature skin ageing, such as wrinkles and loss of elasticity.
-It can also cause non-cancerous growths on the skin, such as solar keratoses (also called actinic keratoses; these are also further discussed in the separate leaflet Solar Keratosis.)
+It can also cause non-cancerous growths on the skin, such as solar keratoses (also called actinic keratoses; these are also further discussed in the separate leaflet called Actinic Keratosis).

 Who is at risk of skin cancer?